TechGymPro/tech_gym/README.md

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.

+use Node 19 or superior

 To start Metro, run the following command from the _root_ of your React Native project: